Zyin055/Inspect-Embedding-Training/README.md

 ![file](https://i.imgur.com/S4SHU0z.jpg)

+Strength is simply an average value of the vectors (negative values are turned positive so it doesn't always equal 0).
+Magnitude measures the mathematical magnitude, which is the sqrt of the sum of squares.

 ## How to use
 * Download the script by clicking the green "Code" button up top and then Download ZIP.
 * Unzip it